elbywan/crystalline/README.md

     main: src/entry.cr
 ```

-Then every file required by the compilation of `src/entry.cr` are going to be considered as "workspace dependencies" and trigger the compilation of `src/entry.cr`.
+With the configuration above, every file required by `src/entry.cr` will use `src/entry.cr` as the entry point.

-If this `shard.yml` entry is not present, or if the file is not considered a "workspace dependency" `crystalline` will use it as the entry point.
+If this `shard.yml` entry is not present, or if the file is not part of the main dependency tree then `crystalline` will use the file itself as the entry point.

 **To override this behaviour**, you can add a configuration key in the `shard.yml` file.